aly-wu/BeMusic/README.md

 Instructions on how to call your public methods.
 That is, you are now writing an API in your README.
 This could be the same thing as your JavaDocs: What is the method called?
 What are its inputs and outputs?
 What is a verbal description of what it does?
 Don’t forget about constructors!

 For each of your public methods, also include usage examples.
 What do expected inputs and outputs look like in practice?
 For example, a usage example for add(x,y) would be add(2, 3) = 5.

+Below is a list of the classes avaliable and their public methods, though to use the intended program, only the loginFrame.java file is needed to start the program.

 BeMusicDatabase